Sunscreen-tech/Sunscreen/sunscreen_docs/src/fhe_programs/types/types.md

 You can make arrays of encrypted or unencrypted data types.
 In the former case, the `Cipher` must go inside the array; you can't declare a `Cipher<[T; 2]>`.

-*TODO: add discussion on using arrays as inputs to FHE programs (readable vs writeable). having to initialize writeable arrays. cannot return arrays from FHE programs.*

 [^1]: Don't confuse these with `Vec`, which Sunscreen does *not* support!

 ## Working with literals